woohoolabs/yang/README.md

 ### HTTP clients

-The library comes with support for [HTTPlug](https://github.com/php-http/httplug) which is a clever HTTP client abstraction so you can choose how you want to send your requests.
+The library comes with support for [PSR-18](http://www.php-fig.org/psr/psr-18/) and [HTTPlug](https://github.com/php-http/httplug), so you can choose how you want to send your requests.
 If you installed the `php-http/guzzle6-adapter` package, then you will be able to use Guzzle to do so:

 ```php
 use Http\Adapter\Guzzle6\Client;